|Other Freelang resources|

 |Live from the Blog|

 If you own an android device which runs on 4.1 system or more, you can download an Indic keyboard to your phone from Google Play Store for free.
 This will enable you to type messages in Hindi and other Indic languages on your phone.
-There are other companies that have also provided keyboards that can be used to [...]
+There are other companies that have also provided keyboards that can be used to write in Hindi.
+These keyboards can be downloaded from the Google Play Store.
+There are 487 million people who speak Hindi either as a first language or second language. [...]

 Our statistics for this website show that more and more of our visitors come from India.
 So we wish to welcome all of you to Freelang, and we also seize the opportunity to ask for your help.
 India has a wide variety of languages, spoken by several millions of people, and we have very few dictionaries for these languages.
-So maybe you [...]
+So maybe you would like to contribute or join a team to help build some new dictionaries, even short.
+We’re looking for languages like Marathi, Telugu, [...]

 Hindi (or Hindustani) is an Indo-Aryan language spoken by over 500 million people, mostly in India where it is one of the two official languages of communication, along with English.
 It is the third most spoken language in the world, after Chinese and English.
 Hindi is written with the Devanagari script, but this Freelang dictionary is a romanized version.